Roseneath Cottage: Recent history

 In 2015 Roseneath Cottage was inherited by Joan and Laurence Mears' two children, Bruce Mear and Alison Cotter.
 In 2015 while the property was on the real estate market, the owners discovered a cache of concealed objects beneath the attic floor of the house.
 The cache consists of children's toys including marbles, wooden animals and a piece from a board game as well as assorted other items including handmade nails.
 In 2015 Roseneath Cottage was bought by Our Lady of Mercy College, its neighbour.
 Lucas Stapleton Johnson and Partners architects were engaged to undertake its restoration and adaptation and prepare a conservation management plan.

 Description

 House

 Roseneath is a single storied Georgian town house of very good architectural quality.
-A simple yet elegant sandstock, brick colonial town cottage having a symmetrical street facade consisting of a central doorway with an elliptical fanlight, four twelve panel shuttered windows, turned timber columns and sandstone flagging to the verandah on three sides.
+A simple sandstock, brick colonial town cottage having a symmetrical street facade consisting of a central doorway with an elliptical fanlight, four twelve panel shuttered windows, turned timber columns and sandstone flagging to the verandah on three sides.